Mencarelli-Simone/TPA1_ITU_SE_SIEVE/readme.md

 - **Table of Name Matches**: 'satellite_matches.csv': Contains a 4 columns table, administration code, satellite name from the Tracking spreadsheet lists, best match found in the ITU tables, match score (0-100, with 100 exact match)

+IN FOLDER ./databses/
 - **Expanded Conflict Table**: 'expanded_combined_tables_conflicts.csv': Contains the original conflict data with additional columns for each conflict type and channel.
+- **Rejected entries Table**: 'expanded_combined_tables_conflicts_rejected.csv' : Contains all the conflicts that do not belong to any of the listed satellite names.

+IN FOLDER ./output_tables/
 - **Separated Conflict Tables**: Files like TPA1.2055.475-2055.725_R_E.csv: Each file contains data for a specific conflict type and frequency range.